 - Project Timeline - Details of different phases of the project.
 Can be a project timeline from MS Project or Excel or any other format.
 Depending on the audience you can use a simple Gantt or table with key dates.
 Having a visual timeline is a good option when dealing with multiple projects.

 - Resourcing Costs - Cost of the resources, contractors, consultancy etc. Make sure you capture costs for any travel required for the project.

-- Any other costs - Miscellaneous costs like training, marketing etc. Its a good idea to keep money aside for change management tasks or team activities if you are working on big project.
+- Any other costs - Miscellaneous costs like training, marketing etc. It's a good idea to keep money aside for change management tasks or team activities if you are working on the big project.

 - Tangible benefits are benefits which can be quantified.

-- Benefits is one of the most sought after information when it comes to writing project proposals.
+- Benefits are one of the most sought-after information when it comes to writing project proposals.

 - Example - if the project gets rid of an old server or hardware then the maintenance cost incurred would be saved.
 The amount saved would be the benefit of the project.

 - Generally, the cost benefits or the payback period are measured over a period of three years or more.